Empowering people through theatre, dance and film

 All sessions at The Tower Arts Centre, Winchester unless otherwise specified.

-12:00 - 4:00pm – Core Theatre Company – undertaking major touring projects (often with Arts Council of England support) as well as other high-profile events.
-Auditioned company.
+12:00 - 4:00pm – Core Theatre Company – This is a small ensemble theatre group undertaking major projects (often with Arts Council England support) and high profile events.
+This group is for more experienced performers and entry is usually by audition.

-1:30 - 2:30pm – Supported Dance – designed for people new to dance or with limited mobility – Places available.
-Sessions at The Discovery Centre.
+1:30 - 2:30pm – Supported Dance – Designed for people new to dance or with limited mobility.

-2:30 - 4:00pm – Intermediary Dance – for people with some dance experience, and wanting to improve their skills.
-Places available.
-Sessions at The Discovery Centre.
+2:30 - 4:00pm – Intermediary Dance – Designed for people with some dance experience and wanting to improve their skills.
+Sessions are held at the Discovery Centre, Winchester.

-4:15 - 5:30pm – Core Dance Company – undertaking major touring projects (often with Arts Council of England support) as well as other high-profile events.
-Auditioned company.
+4:15 - 5:30pm – Core Dance Company – This is a small company undertaking major touring projects (often with Arts Council England support) and high profile events.
+This group is for more experienced dancers and entry is usually by audition.